#1 Home Improvement Retailer

 The Home Depot Garden Center at Mesa, AZ

-When a crisp day breezes in, hinting at the seasonal change, take advantage of it to do a second round of planting and outdoor maintenance.
+When a crisp day breezes in, take advantage of it to do a second round of planting and outdoor maintenance.
 Now is a great time to get fall flowers and flower bulbs in the ground.
-Read on for more on fall gardening, and how to transition to your fall lawn and garden.
+Neaten up your trees and bushes, too, with pole saws, pruners, and chainsaws.
+Read on for more on fall planting, fall garden maintenance, and how to transition to your fall lawn and garden.

 Patch up bald spots on your lawn by overseeding them.
-Autumn is a great time to fill in brown, dead, or bare places in your yard.
-However, make sure leaves don't fall on freshly seeded areas.
-New grass seed needs water, air, and sun to grow, and leaf litter can block out the air and sunlight it needs to germinate.
+Autumn is a great time to fill in brown or bare places in your yard.
+However, be mindful of fallen leaves on freshly seeded areas.
+New grass seed needs air, sun, and water to grow, and leaf litter can block out the air and sunlight it needs to germinate.

-If your lawn is in good shape, make sure it stays that way by applying lawn fertilizer if you have cool-season grass.
-Aerate your lawn before fertilizing to get the most bang for your buck.
+If you're in a northern climate, prepare your cool-season grass for the fall with lawn fertilizer.
+Rent an aerator to aerate your lawn before fertilizing to get those nutrients down near the roots right off the bat.
+An edger gives extra polish to the perimeter of your yard.
 Water your cool-season lawn regularly and tend to any pesky weeds that show up.
 Warm-season varieties, like those in the southern states, are winding down their growth for the year.
 It's better not to fertilize it now, as you don't want fresh grass growing right before it goes dormant.
 Taper down watering on warm-season lawns.

 Cut and Cover Perennials

 In climates where you might have a cold snap here and there, but then it'll warm up above freezing again, cover your plants.
-Protect your garden from freeze and frost damage to extend their season.
-You can get extra life out of your garden by covering your plants with tarps, 5-gallon buckets, or even painting drop cloths.
-It'll warm your plants like a blanket or greenhouse, and they'll survive a frost.
-Read other fall-planted perennial tips, too.
+Protect your garden from frost and freeze damage to extend their season.
+You can get extra life out of your garden by covering your plants with 5-gallon buckets, tarps, or even painting drop cloths.
+It'll warm your plants like a greenhouse, and they'll survive a frost.

 This works well early on, until you're fully into the colder parts of the season.
-Uncover the plants in the morning when the thermometer goes up again and let them enjoy that fall sun.
-Once the temperatures regularly dip below freezing, bid a fond farewell to the garden for now.
+Uncover the plants when it warms up again and let them enjoy that fall sunshine.
+Once the temperatures regularly dip below freezing, say goodbye to the garden for now.

 Put the Garden to Bed

-When the sun angle changes and your annuals start looking rougher, dig up the plants.
-Northern climates that get cold earlier in the fall might be putting the garden to bed for the season in October or November, while warmer climates might wait until November or December.
-After your vegetable plants have given a final harvest, dig them up and dispose of the detritus, or dead plant debris.
-You can let them return their nutrients to the earth, but there are two exceptions: if your plants dealt with blight or if you had a snail problem.
+When your annuals start looking rougher, dig up the plants.
+Northern climates might be putting the garden to bed for the season in October or November, while warmer climates might wait until November or December.
+After your annuals are done blooming for the year, dig them up and dispose of the detritus, or dead plant debris.
+Feel free to let them decompose to enrich the soil unless you had one of two exceptions: if your plants dealt with disease or if you had a snail problem.

 After you've removed the old plants, you've got a clean slate.
-Prepare your garden bed for the spring by rotating the soil with a rototiller or shovel.
+Prepare your garden bed for the spring by rotating the soil with a shovel or renting a rototiller.
 You want to bring the deeper soil to the surface, send the topsoil lower down, and generally break up the ground.
-It helps nutrients penetrate and lets the soil rest.
+It lets the soil rest and helps nutrients penetrate.
 It's also an excellent opportunity to test the soil and see what, if any, soil amendments you need.
 Different crops and plants use different nutrients.
-Test your soil to see if it's balanced or if you need to add certain nutrients that have been depleted.
+Test your soil to see if it's balanced or if you should add certain nutrients that have been depleted.

 Gardeners with potted plants can extend their growing season by bringing the plants indoors to a sunny window.
-Indoor gardening allows both outdoor plants to live longer and house plants to bring joy into your home.
-Just make sure they get enough water, and rotate them regularly to give all the leaves equal sunlight.
-Be sure to add dishes beneath the pots to catch any extra water if they don't have built-in overflow dishes.
+Indoor gardening allows both outdoor plants to live longer and indoor plants to bring joy into your home.
+Just make sure they get enough water, and turn them regularly to give all the leaves equal sunlight.
+Remember to place decorative dishes beneath them if the pots don't have built-in overflow dishes to catch any extra water.

-This fall, tidy up your garden with us.
-We have the supplies and tools you need for leaf cleanup, putting the garden to bed, and replenishing nutrients in your soil so it's ready for next spring.
-Shop our wide variety of outdoor living products in our mobile app, online, or in the aisles of your Mesa, AZ store.
+This fall, tidy up your yard with us.
+We've got everything you need for leaf cleanup, putting the garden to bed, and replenishing nutrients in your soil so it's ready for next spring.
+Shop our wide variety of fall garden care and outdoor living products online, in your Mesa, AZ store, or in our mobile app.

 Nearby Stores